arthurgousset/txtypes/README.md

 > This repo is for educational purposes only.
 The information provided here may be inaccurate.
 > Please don’t rely on it exclusively to implement low-level client libraries.

-This repo contains a demo and overview of transaction types support on Celo.
+This repo contains an explainer of the transaction types supported on Celo and a demo to make specific transactions.

 Todos: